 These are challenging times we are living in!
 The future is scary and unknown, we struggle with fear.When we pray for strength, we often pray for release or endurance to get through a difficult experience, or we pray for an ability to do something really difficult.
 Then when things seem to get worse, or we don’t feel stronger, we doubt God’s love for us and question if prayer works.

 I want to remind you today, that the strength God wants to give us is not endurance, release or ability.
 The strength God wants to impart to us, is an increased ability to trust Him.

 God wants us to find our strength in Him, He does not expect us to be strong.
 He wants us to declare, just like David did:

 “The Lord is my strength and my shield, my heart trusts in Him and He helps me.”
 (Psalm 28:7)

 Not just did he overcome Saul with God’s help, but the enemies of God’s people during his reign, as well as the rebellion of Absalom.
-There were many times that he was weak, and we get to read his many Psalms where he seeks out the Lord in moments of weakness.
+We too live in a season, where we have to overcome many things.
+There were many times that David was weak, and we get to read his many Psalms where he seeks out the Lord in moments of weakness.

 Looking at Psalm 18:1-3, David declares his love for the Lord and His descriptions of God as His strength, note how they are war related descriptions: